caffeine93/nightfirespy/README.md

 - heartbeat and status processing verified by running a real Nightfire game server
 - verified that the server is removed from the list after it's closed
+- verified that the server list is correctly returned by testing with the original game executable and its in-game server list browser